Gut Feeling: Understanding Stomach Problems

 Neuroendocrine Tumour

-Neuroendocrine is a rare cancer that sometimes grows slowly without many signs and symptoms.
+Neuroendocrine tumours are a rare cancer that sometimes grows slowly without many signs and symptoms.
 Symptoms may be similar to IBS:

 Pain and diarrhoea.